 As shown above Helen’s parents preceded her to Victoria in 1852.
-They were James Stalker, aged 48 at the 1851 Scottish census, born at Newton Shaw (also known as New Sauchie), Clackmannanshire on 14th November 1802; and Margaret Stalker (nee Hall), aged 47, born at Tulliallan, Perthshire.
+They were James Stalker, aged 48 at the 1851 Scottish census, born at Newton Shaw (also known as New Sauchie), Clackmannanshire on 14 November 1802; and Margaret Stalker (nee Hall), aged 47, born at Tulliallan, Perthshire.
 He was a labourer.
+In 1841 James & Margaret Stalker and daughter Helen lived at Kirklands Row, Tillicoultry.
 In 1851 they were living at west side of the burn Tillicoultry.
-In 1841 James & Margaret Stalker and daughter Helen lived at Kirklands Row, Tillicoultry.

 James Stalker had the following brothers and sisters:

 - Margaret Knox (nee Stalker), born 2 March 1798.